Habitat (HABITAT) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Habitat Historical Price

-According to the latest data gathered on Habitat live price page, the current price of Habitat is 0.087455USD.
+According to the latest data gathered on Habitat live price page, the current price of Habitat is 0.076847USD.
 The circulating supply of Habitat(HABITAT) is

 In the past 24 hours, Habitat has shown a price movement of